The Data Center Rundown

 Read at Global Data Center Hub→

-The Prince William County Board has rejected a proposal for a large data center hub spanning 1,940 acres.
+County officials in Prince William rejected a proposal for a large-scale data center hub planned for a 1,940-acre site.

 Read at Bisnow→